joez2450/sep10-freedom-project/blog/entry05.md

 </a-scene>
 ```

 After I learned the topics that was desired, I also tested out other features.
-I recorded all of the experimentations in my [learning log](../tool/learning-log.md) as a way keep my mind refreshed.
+I recorded all of the experimentations in my [learning log](../tool/learning-log.md) as a way keep my mind refreshed within the future.

 ### EDP